 |Preview host||Hi, we are Rob, Linda and Demelza.
 Rob is a plant lover (and retired gardener) who has created our 3 acre garden over the past 20 years.
 We grow most of our own food, selling surplus, with the plan to increase this surplus!
 We grow as naturally as possible, without the use of herbicides and pesticides.
 We have an orchard, soft fruits, veg, herbaceous border, and a couple of polytunnels.
 We also have chickens, geese and cats. |

 We welcome hard working, but easy going people who would be adaptable to our slightly random way of gardening!
 We ask about 5 hours a day, 5 days a week, but are quite relaxed and want you to enjoy your stay.
-Demelza did some WWOOFing last year, and had such a wonderful time, with such warm welcomes, we were prompted to become hosts ourselves.
+Demelza did some WWOOFing the year before last, and had such a wonderful time, with such warm welcomes, we were prompted to become hosts ourselves.

 We have a spare room in the house, and a caravan and camping available for warmer months or hardy campers!